At first, I just accepted the diagnosis of the “expert” psychiatrists.

 I got to the bottom of Daniel’s symptoms and was able to explain exactly why he said when he became psychotic, “I’m dyslexic again.”

 Whatever else psychoactive drugs do, e.g., to dopamine and serotonin in the brain, they typically leave people with symptoms in the middle range of ear damage, or worse.
 Even a medical student should recognize that the ear is involved in tinnitus, vertigo, dizziness, balance problems, hyperacusis, hearing loss, nausea, stomach and gut upset, and inability to focus mentally.
 Consider the damage left in the wake of just one mere SSRI at Wikipedia under “Paxil, Withdrawal Symptoms,” and you will find it also includes some of Daniel’s symptoms in the severe range of ear damage.
 A few people recover spontaneously from such assaults on their ears, depending on the underlying condition for which the medications were prescribed and on the degree of damage sustained from the pharmaceuticals.
 Others are left with “prolonged discontinuation syndrome.”
 Has anyone tried focused listening for that?
-If you or someone you know takes SSRIs or is recovering from having taken SSRIs, be sure to look at my research study of more than 100 people who decided to stop taking Paxil and similar medications.
+If you or someone you know takes SSRIs or is recovering from having taken SSRIs, be sure to look at my research study of what happened to more than 100 people who decided to stop taking Paxil and similar medications.

 The health of the middle and inner ear is essential to normal behaviour.
 The spectrum of human behaviour, including so-called “mental” illnesses, is generated in the ear.